Country of Initial registration

 Criteria/criterion

-Specific statements against which a program is to be evaluated, and which are designed to be addressed by an education provider when undergoing accreditation.
+For each domain, the criteria are the specific statements against which the program is to be evaluated, and which are designed to be addressed by an education provider when undergoing accreditation.
+For accreditation of a program (without conditions), it is necessary for compliance to be demonstrated against all criteria.

 Cultural safety